Ask Slashdot: What Are Your Greatest Successes and Weaknesses With Wine (Software)? - Slashdot

 I could list a bunch of other stories, of games and fun stuff, but Ages ago, just before I graduated with a Bachelors Degree, in the far off year of 2008, I had to take this Statistics Course that was unrelated to my Major.
 It was like one of those Dangling Gen-Ed courses.
 It was done completely online and it absolutely required Internet Explorer 6.x

 You could NOT do the tests on anything else.
-So I had a Dell Ubuntu Laptop that Ran I think it was Hardy Heron, that had a Wine Isolated Prefix that ran IE6 jus
+So I had a Dell Ubuntu Laptop that Ran I think it was Hardy Heron, that had a Wine Isolated Prefix that ran IE6 just for this site.
+This course was a miserable slog of difficulty, and it required alot of studying and concentration, and then, came the day, of the online Final Exam which had to be Proctored by a Certified Disabilities Coordinator for my case.

+I get in the Computer lab, they all run XP... and they all run Internet Explorer 7.
+Not one system will load the site to take the exam.
+I brought my laptop with me, and the Disabilies Coordinator contacted the Professor and gave the OK for me to bot up my Linux Laptop, plug it into the Ethernet Jack, and take the exam...
+I made a B. But had I not had my Wine capable laptop running Linux and IE6, I'd have failed that exam, and likely the class.

+The next semester, the entire IE6 application that was made on was redone in Flash and suddenly worked in FireFox with the Linux Flash NPAPI module.

 WINE has always lived in the Bizarro Universe.
 (Score:3)